 The Director of Internal Audit will communicate to Management and Council on Internal Audit's Quality Assurance and Improvement program, including all external assessments conducted, a minimum of at least once every five years.
+A successful external assessment permits Internal Audit to indicate audits are conducted in conformance with the International Standards for the Professional Practice of Internal Auditing.

 ADMINISTRATION

 Administered by the Office of the City Clerk.

-Review SELECT Next Review
+Review SELECT Next Review Clials au taua ta austau a data

 Schedule: If other, specify here Date: Click or tap to enter a date.

-Related ·
+Related •

 Policy(ies):

 Related

 By-Law(s):

 Procedural

 Document:

 Revision History

 Date: Description:

 Click or tap to

 enter a date.

 Click or tap to

 enter a date.

 Click or tap to

 enter a date.